Steven-Grevera/ENC4265/manual.md

 ![image](https://github.com/user-attachments/assets/e57e3f38-5575-497f-a22c-c8dd33245299)
 *Figure 73: Image showing rain pouring down in an open section on Hydrangea Street.
 Image Taken By: Steven Grevera*

 A large open street that endlessly stretches amidst a mix of a town and alleyways.
-The area is very dark and occurs at night with many locations having raining dripping down.
-The only escape by which, is entering the limited building entrances scattered throughout the level.
+The area is very dark and occurs at night, with many locations having rain dripping down.
+The only escape is entering the limited building entrances scattered throughout the level.

 ![image](https://github.com/user-attachments/assets/f512808d-1d01-4e53-9f05-08958d6e6daa)
 *Figure 74: Image showing two alleys in Hydrangea Street.
 Image Taken By: Steven Grevera*

-Due to the building entrances being limited, items can be scarce in this level and it is advised to possibly bring key ones in ahead of time to make best use of your situation while exploring levels of this corridor.
+Due to the building entrances being limited, items can be scarce on this level, and it is advised to bring key ones in ahead of time to make the best use of your situation while exploring levels of this corridor.

 Unlike most other corridors, there are two key gimmicks of this map.
 The first occurs every two minutes, in which an alarm will sound and Corrupted Humans will spawn all over and slowly seek you out.
-The time it takes for these lanterns to glow and trigger the spawns, occurs based on your difficulty as such:
+The time it takes for these lanterns to glow and trigger the spawns occurs based on your difficulty as such:

 - Beginner: about 10 minutes,
 - Intermediate - 4.5 to 6.5 minutes